High School Credit Program

 The goal of the High School Credit (HSC) program is that each HSC student will complete the courses and assessments necessary to earn a standard high school diploma.
 The High School Credit program at Tomlinson is a fully accredited standard high school credit program that allows students to complete missing or failed courses required to receive their diploma.

-Students may earn their high school diploma from Tomlinson Adult Learning Center or they may transfer credit to their home school.
+Students may earn their high school diploma from Tomlinson Adult Learning Center or in some cases they may transfer credit to their home school.
 Tomlinson is a year-round school so students have ongoing opportunities for success.
 Students work in a well-structured, self-paced environment that operates on an open-entry/open-exit basis.

-Many high school students experience difficulty passing the FCAT (Florida Comprehensive Achievement Test).
+Many high school students experience difficulty passing the FSA (Florida State Assessment).
 Tomlinson offers students the opportunity to remediate skills in our intensive math and reading programs.
-FCAT study materials are also available online for students to use at home for additional preparation.
-Registration begins Sept.
-1, and again Feb.
-1.
+FSA study materials are also available online for students to use at home for additional preparation.

 What if I only have a few credits?